RockefellerArchiveCenter/dm-transfer-workflow/file-review.md

 - Confirm files are on the BitCurator Machine.
 If disk images were created on the FRED, copy the disk images to a hard drive and connect it to the BitCurator Machine.
 - Log in to the BitCurator Machine using the password: `bcadmin`
-- Navigate to: Applications (top toolbar) -> Forensics and Reporting -> SIP Creator
+- Navigate to: Applications (top toolbar) -> Forensics and Reporting -> Disk Image Processor
 - Use the **Processing** tab
 - Configure options:
   - **Bag SIPs:** unchecked